lostintangent/gistpad/README.md

 If you'd prefer to write [TypeScript](https://www.typescriptlang.org/) instead of JavaScript, simply rename the `script.js` file to `index.ts` (or `index.tsx`) within a playground, and the code will be transparently compiled for you as you write it.
 If you'd like to always use TypeScript, then set the `GistPad > Playground: Script Language` setting to `typescript` (or `typescriptreact`), and all new playgrounds will include an `index.ts` file by default.

-### SCSS
+### SCSS/Less

-If you'd prefer to write [SCSS](https://sass-lang.com/) instead of CSS, simply rename the `style.css` file to `style.scss` within a playground, and the code will be transparently compiled for you as you write it.
-If you'd like to always use SCSS, then set the `GistPad > Playground: Stylesheet Language` setting to `scss`, and all new playgrounds will include an `style.scss` file by default.
+If you'd prefer to write [SCSS](https://sass-lang.com/) or [Less](http://lesscss.org/) instead of CSS, simply rename the `style.css` file to `style.scss` or `style.less` within a playground, and the code will be transparently compiled for you as you write it.
+If you'd like to always use SCSS/Less, then set the `GistPad > Playground: Stylesheet Language` setting to `scss` or `less`, and all new playgrounds will include an `style.scss`/`sytyle.less` file by default.

 ### Pug